tinybike/FiniteStateMachine.jl/README.md

 Unless other specified, a special "startup" event fires automatically when the state machine is created.

 The "initial" field can be either a string, or a dict specifying: `state` (the name of the state in which to start), `event` (the startup event), and/or `defer` (set to `true` if the startup event should *not* be fired automatically when the state machine is created).

+Supports multiple source states, for example, the following code allows "hop" to take place from either the "first" or "third" states:

+    "events" => [{
+        "name" => "hop",
+        "from" => ["first", "third"],
+        "to" => "second",
+    },

 ### Tests